medibloc/vc-java/README.md

 import org.medibloc.vc.model.Credential;
 import org.medibloc.vc.verifiable.VerifiableCredential;

-// This example assumes that you already have a public key.
+// This example assumes that you already have a public key and a serialized VerifiableCredential (JWT).
 // In the future, we will introduce the feature that resolves a public key from a DID document.
-VerifiableCredential vc = ...;
+VerifiableCredential vc = new JwtVerifiableCredential(jwt);
 PublicKey publicKey = ...;

 Credential credential = vc.verify(publicKey);